Las Vegas homebuyers are bidding up prices in collapsing economy

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+Unemployed homeowners may be forced to sell at distressed prices when the federal mortgage forbearance programme expires for many borrowers in March, he said.

+The Vegas area's jobless rate was 16.4 per cent in July, almost four times the level of a year earlier.

-Also, if a vaccine begins to get the virus under control, owners who have been staying put during the pandemic may decide to sell, he said.
+Also, if a vaccine begins to get the coronavirus under control, owners who have been staying put during the pandemic may decide to sell, he added.

 BT is now on Telegram!